joshdhenry/SpinWheelControl/README.md

 //Triggered when the spin wheel control has come to rest after spinning.

 func spinWheelDidEndDecelerating(spinWheel: SpinWheelControl)

+//Triggered when the spin wheel has been tapped.

+@objc optional func didTapOnWedgeAtIndex(spinWheel: SpinWheelControl, index: UInt)

 //Triggered at various intervals.
 The variable radians describes how many radians the spin wheel control has moved since the last time this method was called.